Best Webflow Templates for Healthcare and Medtech Companies in 2026

 The 22-page structure reflects this directly.
 Rather than appointment booking and patient information pages, Scientis provides the architecture that science-driven organisations actually need: research or pipeline pages with space for technical depth, team pages that foreground academic credentials and publication records, partnership and collaboration inquiry flows, and a blog section designed for thought leadership rather than patient education.

-The minimal aesthetic communicates scientific precision rather than clinical warmth — exactly the right register for organisations selling intellectual credibility to sophisticated B2B buyers.
+The minimal aesthetic communicates scientific precision rather than clinical warmth — exactly the right register for organisations selling intellectual credibility to sophisticated B2B buyers in a market where 12 firms now control 59% of digital health VC funding (Rock Health, 2026).

 Best for: Biotech startups, research laboratories, R&D departments, clinical research organisations, academic science institutions, and science-driven companies whose primary audience is investors, partners, or industry buyers.